almiris/pushdep/README.md

 It has a learning curve of 5 minutes and is up and runnning as soon as you *npm-installed* it in your project.

 The library targets small to mid size projects that may not want to use a database, or a distributed in-memory cache.
-Nevertheless, it works well with some of the databases supported by typeORM.
+Nevertheless, it works well with some of the databases supported by typeORM or Sequelize.

 It is built using TypeScript and targets Node JS.

-It implements an internal in-memory in-process store that can be used for single processor implementation use cases.
-For more complex use cases, *PushDep* implements a central SQL store supporting some of the SQL datasources supported by typeORM (as of today, this has only been tested with PostgreSQL).
+It implements an internal in-memory in-process store that can be used for single process implementation use cases.
+For more complex use cases, *PushDep* uses a shared SQL storage supporting some of the SQL datasources supported by typeORM or Sequelize (as of today, this has only been tested with PostgreSQL).

 ## Installation